Small scale quasi-geostrophic convective turbulence at large Rayleigh number: Introduction

 A defining property of turbulence is the presence of a broad range of length scales within the flow field.
 In spectral space this range of scales translates into a broadband kinetic energy spectrum.
 The spectrum of non-rotating turbulence broadens via a forward cascade in which there is a net transfer of energy from low wavenumbers to high wavenumbers.
 A consequence of this transfer of energy is that the length scale at which viscous dissipation is dominant becomes ever smaller as $Re$ increases \citep[e.g.][]{sP00}.

 The process by which spectral broadening occurs in QG convection is less clear.
 In the limit $E \rightarrow 0$, linear theory shows that the onset of convection occurs on a length scale of size $\ell = O\lb E ^{1/3}\rb$.
 This length scale arises because the viscous force facilitates convection by simultaneously perturbing the geostrophic force balance and relaxing the Taylor-Proudman constraint.
 Understanding which length scales emerge in the strongly nonlinear regime is important for characterizing QG convective turbulence.
-Previous studies suggest that the length scale varies with the Rossby number as $\ell \sim Ro^{1/2}$ \citep[e.g.][]{cG19}, which is thought to arise from the so-called Coriolis-Inertia-Archimedean (CIA) balance \citep{cJ15}.
+Previous studies in spherical geometry suggest that the length scale varies with the Rossby number as $\ell \sim Ro^{1/2}$ \citep[e.g.][]{cG19}, which is thought to arise from the so-called Coriolis-Inertia-Archimedean (CIA) balance \citep{cJ15}.
 In terms of the reduced Rayleigh number this scaling is equivalent to $\ell \sim E^{1/3} \sqrt{\Rat/Pr}$ \citep[e.g.][]{jmA20}.
 Recent experimental work using water as the working fluid has found a slightly weaker scaling than $\ell \sim Ro^{1/2}$ \citep{mM21}; this same investigation, and a numerical study of convection-driven dynamos \citep{mY22}, finds that the correlation length scale of the vorticity is approximately constant with increasing $\Rat$.
 It is presently unknown whether this behavior persists in the limit of large $\Rat$.

-In the present investigation we report on the results of numerical simulations of the QG model of rotating convection in which the depth-invariant flows are suppressed at each time step of the numerical integration.
+In the present investigation we report on the results of numerical simulations of the QG model of rotating convection in which the depth-invariant flows are suppressed.
 This suppression is done to isolate the asymptotic behavior of the small-scale convection in the absence of the LSV, and to simulate the largest accessible values of $\Rat$ in an attempt to identify asymptotic trends in the scaling behavior of various flow quantities.
 In Sec.~\ref{S:methods} we provide an overview of the QG model and numerical methods.
 Results and conclusions are given in Sec.~\ref{sec:results} and Sec.~\ref{S:conclusions}, respectively.